Ruth Davidson: Personal life

 On 18 February 2015, Davidson appeared in a party election broadcast in which she was seen with her same-sex partner Jen Wilson, a 33-year-old Irish woman from County Wexford.
 Davidson announced her engagement to Wilson in May 2016, after proposing to her on holiday in Paris.
 On 26 April 2018 Davidson announced that she had become pregnant after receiving IVF treatment, and that she and Wilson were "excited" to be expecting their first child.
 On 26 October, Davidson gave birth to a boy at Edinburgh Royal Infirmary.
 She lives in North Berwick, East Lothian.

 In a 2015 interview with BBC Radio Scotland, Davidson spoke about struggling with her sexuality: "I struggled with it for a number of years actually before I would admit it to myself, never mind to anybody else.
 But there comes a point at which you make a decision and that decision is either that you're going to live a lie for the rest of your life, or you're going to trust yourself, and that's what I had to do."
 In her memoirs, published in 2018 and serialised by The Sunday Times Magazine, Davidson writes of struggling with mental health issues as a teenager, something that she says was triggered by the suicide of a boy in her village.
 She has said that these struggles almost dissuaded her from running for leadership.

 Davidson is a member of the Church of Scotland and counts dog walking, hillwalking and kickboxing as her hobbies.
 She supports Scottish football team Dunfermline Athletic.
 On 23 October 2015, Davidson became the first female Scottish politician to appear as a panellist on the BBC One satirical news quiz Have I Got News for You.
 Between 2017 and 2025, Davidson served as the Honorary Colonel of 32nd Signal Regiment.
 Davidson was included in Time magazine's 100 Most Influential People of 2018.

-In January 2024, Davidson competed in a celebrity edition of Mastermind.
-Her specialist subject was the life of the patron saint of France, Joan of Arc; Davidson went on to win the show with a total of 23 points.